sparkflows/sparkflows-docs/docs/installation/security/security-session.rst

 Securing Session
 =================

-Fire Insights enable you to secure the http session, As by Default its running on both ie http & https.
+Fire Insights enables you to secure the http session.
+By Default it runs on both http & https.

-Below are steps to disbale http session if Fire Insights already running on https
+Below are steps to disable http session
 -------------------

-Go to ``fire-x.y.z/conf/application.properties`` and make this below parameter value to ``true``
+Go to ``fire-x.y.z/conf/application.properties`` and set the below configurations:

 ::